 The Argentine Journal of Neurosurgery has an agreement with Surgical Neurology International (SNI), an online publication journal, indexed in Pubmed, of great worldwide prestige.
 Thus, authors who decide to do so can publish their article, after doing so in the Argentine Journal of Neurosurgery, also in Surgical Neurology International.

-The citations of the Argentine Neurosurgery Magazine comply with the I4OC Standards, being structured, separable and open.
+The citations of the Argentine Journal of Neurosurgery comply with the I4OC Standards, being structured, separable and open.